francoisrob/Nahka/README.md

 When a customer places an order on the website, the following actions take place:

 - The order details are emailed to the store owner.
-- The order details are stored in the database.

 ## 3.9 Updating a page on your site